raylenhart/music-portfolio/index.md

 ---
 layout: default
 headline: About
-description: Andrew Stiefel is a composer, performer, and writer whose work explores the intersections between written and recorded sound.
+description: Ray Lenhart is a musicologist studying hip-hop, neurodiveristy, and enchantment.
-summary: Andrew Stiefel is a composer living in Seattle, Washington.
-His music explores the intersections between written and recorded sound.
+summary: Ray Lenhart is a musicologist at Florida State Univeristy studying neurodiveristy, hip-hop, and enchantment.
 featured-img: andrew-stiefel-viola.jpg
 permalink: /
 ---